Combinatorial metaplexes and centrality indices for identifying higher-order interactions: The combinatorial metaplex and the weight map

 \subsection{The combinatorial metaplex}

-As mentioned previously, the metaplex framework introduced in \cite{estrada2020metaplex}, models the internal vertex structure using locally compact metric–measure spaces.
+As mentioned previously, the metaplex framework introduced in \cite{estrada2020metaplex} models the internal vertex structure using locally compact metric–measure spaces.
 These spaces naturally support continuous dynamics, such as diffusion.
 However, in many systems, the internal structure of units is inherently discrete and does not admit a meaningful continuous description.
-In such cases, replacing internal metric–measure spaces by a finite combinatorial structure provides a natural generalisation.

-When vertices possess discrete intrinsic properties that affect the global topology of a system, and these properties can be expressed as a finite discrete combinatorial structure, we introduce the discrete metaplex framework.
-Within this framework, each vertex is associated with an internal discrete structure endowed with a discrete measure, which we formalise by defining a concentration map on the set of vertices.
+In such cases, replacing internal metric–measure spaces with a finite combinatorial structure provides a natural generalisation.
+To model such systems, we introduce the combinatorial metaplex framework.
+In this framework, each vertex is associated with a finite combinatorial internal structure endowed with a discrete measure, which is formalised through a concentration map defined on the set of vertices. \begin{definition} A combinatorial metaplex (CM) is a quintuple